What if I am overpaid Housing Benefit?

-An overpayment is an amount that has been paid for which there was no entitlement.
+An overpayment is an amount paid for which there was no entitlement.
 An example would be if a claimant failed to tell us that their income had increased.
 A recalculation of their entitlement could mean that they received too much benefit.

 How do we deal with overpayments?

-The rules concerning the administration of benefit overpayments are contained in the Housing Benefit Regulations.
-There are other subsequent legislations.
-We have a duty to implement these legal provisions.
+Housing Benefit Regulations contain the rules on the administration of benefit overpayments.
+There are other later legislations.
+We have a duty to put in place these legal provisions.
 We also have a duty to recover overpayments from tenants and landlords.
 We may also decide to take criminal proceedings in respect of fraudulent overpayments.

 Who do we recover overpayments from?